Story about a young woman's summer on the road after graduating college.

 “Let’s kill two birds with one stone,” Teddy said.
 “How about we drop Stacy off at her fair, Tess and I go on to Colorado, and Stacy can catch a bus and meet us.”

 I looked over at Stacy.
 “How’s that sound, Stace?”

 Stacey shrugged.
 “Fine by me, but you guys don’t know what you will be missing.”
 With that, she got up, walked up to the bar, and motioned to the bartender, a middle-aged skinny guy with thinning hair and a world-weary look of someone who had spend most of his adult life behind a bar.
 “Another pitcher,” Stacy said, jerking her thumb over her shoulder toward our booth.
 “Also, where are your restrooms?”

 Every guy at the bar was now looking at the tall outsider of a woman who acted as if she owned the place.

 “Restrooms,” said a querulous voice from the bar.
 “We call ‘em toilets around these parts.”

-I held my breath wondering what Stacy, born and bred in Dundalk, Maryland and the daughter of a rough-hewn ironworker, would do next.
+I held my breath wondering what Stacy, born and bred in Dundalk, Maryland and the daughter of an ironworker nicknamed Scrap-Iron, would do next.